 This line will be followed by a separator line that is a series of dash characters.
 The following output shows an example.

 Start sqlcmd.
-At the sqlcmd command prompt, type the following:
+At the sqlcmd command prompt, type the query:

 SELECT TOP (2) BusinessEntityID, FirstName, LastName

-When you press ENTER, the following result set is retuned.
+When you press ENTER, the following result set is returned.

 BusinessEntityID FirstName LastName

 285 Syed Abbas

 BusinessEntityID column is only four characters wide, it has been expanded to accommodate the longer column name.
 By default, output is terminated at 80 characters.
 This can be changed by using the -w option, or by setting the SQLCMDCOLWIDTH scripting variable.

 XML Output Format

 XML output that is the result of a FOR XML clause is output, unformatted, in a continuous stream.